davidmatthew-ie/wordpress-themes/README.md

 A theme developed for a Cork medical centre.
 For this site I also designed the new logo, and did all the development work.

 #### William Long Art
 A theme developed for a Kildare-based artist.
 My duties included all development and design work.
-This site is integrated with the Wordpress plugins Foogallery and WPForms.
+This site is integrated with the Wordpress plugins Foogallery, WPForms and Advanced Custom Fields.